pxg/pxg.github.io/_posts/2026-02-04-publishing-jekyl-articles-from-an-iphone.md

 ![](/assets/images/posts/IMG_8770.gif)

 Initial impressions are good, the editor can be a bit fiddly on the iPhone in particular adding in links.
+The image support is surprisingly good and easy to use.

-But the main thing is this has made it significantly easier for me to edit and update articles which is exactly what I was looking for.
+The main thing is this has made it significantly easier for me to edit and update articles which is exactly what I was looking for.